free things to do in New York City

 Lecture | El Paso/Juarez: Resistance on the Front Lines of a Manufactured War

-Speaker Juan Ortiz is a community organizer, artist, and activist who was most recently a finalist for a 2020 Blade of Grass Fellowship In Socially Engaged Art, a 2017-2018 Right of Return Fellow, a Baltimore Social Innovation Fellow (2016) and the Creative Alliance’s Robert W. Deutsch Foundation Fellow in Community Art for 2016-2017.
-He is presently a doctoral student, instructor and fellow in Mexican American studies at the University of Arizona with a minor in American Indian Studies, where his research concentrates on the effects of mass incarceration in a border context.
+Speaker Juan Ortiz is a community organizer, artist, and activist who was most recently a finalist for more a 2020 Blade of Grass Fellowship In Socially Engaged Art, a 2017-2018 Right of Return Fellow, a Baltimore Social Innovation Fellow (2016) and the Creative Alliance’s Robert W. Deutsch Foundation Fellow in Community Art for 2016-2017.
+He is presently a doctoral student, instructor and fellow in Mexican American studies at the University of Arizona with a minor in American Indian Studies, where his research concentrates on the effects of mass incarceration in a border context. less

 New York City, NY; NYC